First time visitor

 - 5:00 PM Stations of The Cross (St. Philip Church)

-- 8:30 AM (St. Catherine Church) Special Intentions of G.F.
-Richard Family requested by Terri Richard
+- 8:30 AM (St. Catherine Church) +Repose of the soul of Louise Tiernan requested by Michael

 Weekly Bulletins